 - Ensure that Optimize is linked to your Google Analytics property.
 Learn more

 - Click ADD EXPERIMENT OBJECTIVE, then Choose from list.

 Here you'll be able to choose from built-in Optimize objectives like Bounces, Pageviews, and Session Duration.

 Learn more about how to create custom objectives later in this article.

 Goals from linked Analytics view are imported into Optimize for use as experiment objectives.
-To see detailed Analytics goals in Optimize you need at least Read & Analyze permission to the linked Analytics view.
+To see detailed Analytics goals in Optimize you need at least the Viewer role in the linked Analytics view.
 Optimize users without access to the linked Analytics view can still set Analytics goals in an experiment but details such as Goal Name are not exposed.